 The leaves are a light mint green when new but turn bright pink as they mature.
 The color is best in full sun, which is what Graptoveria plants prefer, although they can survive in partial shade.
 Another name for this bashful succulent is Rosy Cheeks, a nod to the fact that the color is pinkest when temperatures are slightly cool.

 These plants are easy to multiply for free by separating away rosettes or by leaf cuttings.
 Let cuttings callus over for a week before inserting the cut end into pre-moistened soilless media to grow roots.

-Place plants where they receive full sun for best blushed tones.
-Succulents rarely need fertilizing, but if you wish, you can use a formula made for those type of plants in early spring.
+Place plants where they receive full sun for best-blushed tones.
+Succulents rarely need fertilizing, but if you wish, you can use a formula made for those types of plants in early spring.
 Water deeply, but infrequently, and halve watering in winter.

-Container grown plants prefer to be crowded and should be repotted every 3 years to freshen the soil but only need the container size increased when they are spilling out of the pot.
+Container-grown plants prefer to be crowded and should be repotted every three years to freshen the soil but only need the container size increased when they are spilling out of the pot.

 With very little care, you should see some rosy, pink flowers in early to midsummer that just add to the charm of Graptoveria ‘Bashful’ succulents.